reelgirly/Flex-2-15-Haswell-/README.md

 **Must Read Guide**

-Get into DSDT/SSDT patching and install the necessary tools from this guide also implement the needeed repository into MaciASL.
+Get into DSDT/SSDT patching and install the necessary tools from this guide.
+Also implement the needed repository into MaciASL.

 - http://www.tonymacx86.com/yosemite-laptop-support/152573-guide-patching-laptop-dsdt-ssdts.html